Spring Semester 2020

 An introduction to energy resources and the environmental impacts of their use.
 The importance of nonrenewable fossil fuels in modern industrialized societies is examined and the effects of changing rates and costs of energy production on modern lifestyles are explored.
 The potential economic costs and societal impacts of transitioning to renewable and sustainable sources of energy are discussed.

-UNIV 170 Environmental Science Seminar
+UNIV170 Environmental Science Seminar

 In this discussion-based course, students learn the interdisciplinary science behind environmental problems by reading current and classic papers from a variety of scientific journals.
 The specific topic or topics are chosen by the class during the first session and then are explored over the course of the semester.
 Scientific writing and speaking skills are developed throughout the semester.

-HONR 122 Rethinking the Environment
+HONR 122 Rethinking the Environment (available to first-years only)

 What constitutes an 'environmental' problem?
 Which environmental problems are most urgent?
 Urgent for whom, and who decides?
 Environmental issues, it turns out, are always about more than the natural world.
 In order to understand environmental problems, we also need to understand human societies and the diverse ways that people cause, are affected by, and seek to solve these problems.
 Using case studies, students will learn to recognize the complex ways that environmental issues such as pollution, climate change, and biodiversity loss intersect with social justice issues such as poverty, racism, and gender inequality.
 This course aims to develop students' cultural competence, information literacy, and critical thinking skills in preparation for more advanced environmental coursework across a range of academic disciplines.
-Open only to first-year students in the Environmental Fellows Program or by instructor permission.
-May not be taken pass/fail.

 HONR 422 Environmental Fellows Senior Seminar